MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 **Tasks**:

-1. Create a mailflow rule to encrypt messages from the Finance department
+1. Create a mail flow rule to encrypt messages from the Finance department
 1. Add a disclaimer to encrypted messages
-1. Enable the mailflow rule
+1. Enable the mail flow rule
 1. Validate message encryption

-## Task 1 – Create a mailflow rule to encrypt messages from the Finance department
+## Task 1 – Create a mail flow rule to encrypt messages from the Finance department

-In this task, you'll use the Exchange admin center to create a mailflow rule that applies Microsoft Purview Message Encryption to all messages sent by members of the Finance Team group.
+In this task, you'll use the Exchange admin center to create a mail flow rule that applies Microsoft Purview Message Encryption to all messages sent by members of the Finance Team group.

 1. In **Microsoft Edge**, go to `https://admin.exchange.microsoft.com` and sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (replace ZZZZZZ with your unique tenant ID).

-1. In the left navigation pane, expand **Mailflow**, then select **Rules**.
+1. In the left navigation pane, expand **Mail flow**, then select **Rules**.

 1. On the **Rules** page, select **+ Add a rule** > **Apply Office 365 Message Encryption and rights protection to messages**.